ethanhe42/lip-tracking-with-snake-active-contour-and-particle-filter/README.md

 proj2
-### Performance
+### Performance and extra points
+As it is mentioned in homework, I implemented some advanced features.
 My snake is particle filter enhanced.
-It can deal with sharp change, like in the middle of liptracking3.avi.
+- It can deal with sharp change, like in the middle of liptracking3.avi.
+- It can track other face features: eyes
-For liptracking3 and liptracking4, my snake can track the full video.
+- For liptracking3 and liptracking4, my snake can track the full video.
-For liptracking2, maybe my snake will lose tracking at frame:1493, able to track about 200 frames (Uncertainty is because of partical filter).
+- For liptracking2, maybe my snake will lose tracking at frame:1493, able to track about 200 frames (Uncertainty is because of partical filter).
 ### Results
 Tracking results are in avi format, already in my submission.
 After running the codes, they will be override by new results.
 ### instuction on run the code